theRealDijida/pacmn/install-server.md

 # Choose a VPS Host Provider

 Your VPS (Virtual Private Server) hosts the $Pac Masternode software and contains your hot wallet.
-While your cold aka desktop wallet can be shut down and offline, your hot wallet aka MN server must be connected to the internet and always running the $Pac Masternode server software.
+While your cold wallet (running on your desktop or laptop) can be shut down and offline, your hot wallet must be always running and connected to the internet.

-There are many vps hosts out there.
-This guide will walk you through setting up your $Pac Masternode on a popular hosting provider: Vultr.
+There are many VPS hosts out there.
+This guide will walk you through setting up your $Pac Masternode on one of the most popular hosting providers, Vultr.

-If you want to use my referral link, you can click here: [https://www.vultr.com/?ref=7481728](https://www.vultr.com/?ref=7481728) or the image belwo (full disclosure, I get credits on hosting if you use this).
+If you want to use my referral link, you can click here: [https://www.vultr.com/?ref=7481728](https://www.vultr.com/?ref=7481728) or the image below (disclosure: I get credits on hosting if you use the referral link).

 <a href="https://www.vultr.com/?ref=7481728"><img src="https://www.vultr.com/media/banner_1.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"></a>

 <br/>

-If not, _no biggie_ (I know, I even feel like taking a shower after putting up that referral link), just go directly here [Vultr.com](https://www.vultr.com).
-If you are setting up your Masternode on another VPS host, follow the basic steps set up here with those for your specific host.
-The general process should be the same except for Vultr specifics.
-Once you are done registering and setting up your account information and billing, proceed ahead.
+If you don't want to use the referral, just go directly here [Vultr.com](https://www.vultr.com).
+If you are setting up your Masternode on a different VPS host, most of the general process should be the same except for Vultr specifics.
+Once you have finished registering and setting up your account information, you can proceed.

 <br/>
 <div class="callout callout--warning">
     <p>
-    When setting up your vps hosting account, please make your passwords sufficiently secure.
+    When setting up your VPS hosting account, please make your passwords are secure.
     </p>
 </div>